Jack Antonoff: Taylor Swift

 In 2013, Antonoff wrote and produced the song "Sweeter than Fiction" with American singer-songwriter Taylor Swift, for the film One Chance.
 The song was written in Antonoff's New York City apartment after he and Swift shared a love of a particular snare drum sound from a Fine Young Cannibals song.
 They brainstormed ideas by email before starting the songwriting process.

-Swift and Antonoff wrote and produced three songs together on Swift's fifth studio album, 1989, including the singles "Out of the Woods", "I Wish You Would", and the bonus track "You Are in Love".
+Swift and Antonoff wrote and produced three songs together on Swift's fifth studio album, 1989, including the single "Out of the Woods", as well as "I Wish You Would", and the bonus track "You Are in Love".
 1989 was released in October 2014 and became the biggest-selling album in the U.S. that year.
 On the deluxe version of the album, Swift explains in a voice memo that the song "I Wish You Would" originated from a guitar track that Antonoff had recorded on his smartphone.
 After Swift first heard it, she asked Antonoff if she could develop the idea further, and it eventually became an album track.
-The album won Antonoff a Grammy Award for Album of the Year in 2016.
+The album won Antonoff two Grammy Awards for Album of the Year and Best Pop Vocal Album in 2016.

 In 2016, Swift, Antonoff, and Sam Dew wrote Swift and Zayn's song "I Don't Wanna Live Forever", with Antonoff producing, for the film Fifty Shades Darker.
 The track appears on the Fifty Shades Darker: Original Motion Picture Soundtrack.
 The duo wrote and produced the number-one single "Look What You Made Me Do" as well, which was released on August 25, 2017.
 Antonoff was a key contributor to Swift's sixth studio album, Reputation.
-Aside from "Look What You Made Me Do", Swift and Antonoff also co-wrote and co-produced five other songs on Reputation—"Getaway Car", "Dress", "This Is Why We Can't Have Nice Things", "Call It What You Want", and "New Year's Day".
+Aside from "Look What You Made Me Do", Swift and Antonoff also wrote and produced five other songs together on Reputation—"Getaway Car", "Dress", "This Is Why We Can't Have Nice Things", "Call It What You Want", and "New Year's Day".

-In 2019, Swift and Antonoff wrote eight songs and produced eleven tracks together for Swift's seventh studio album, Lover, including the promotional single "The Archer" and the title track, which served as the album's third single.
+In 2019, Swift and Antonoff wrote eight songs and produced eleven tracks together for Swift's seventh studio album, Lover, including the promotional single "The Archer", the title track, which served as the album's third single, and the number-one single "Cruel Summer".